otobus/event_bus/README.md

 id = "some unique id"
 topic = :user_created
-transaction_id = "tx" # optional
-ttl = 600_000 # optional
+error_topic = :user_create_erred # optional (incase error tuple return in yield execution, it will use :error_topic value as :topic for event creation) transaction_id = "tx" # optional ttl = 600_000 # optional
 source = "my event creator" # optional EventBus.register_topic(topic) # incase you didn't register it in `config.exs`

-params = %{id: id, topic: topic, transaction_id: transaction_id, ttl: ttl, source: source}
+params = %{id: id, topic: topic, transaction_id: transaction_id, ttl: ttl, source: source, error_topic: error_topic}
 EventSource.notify(params) do
   # do some calc in here
   # as a result return only the event data